00fox/Ds2vJoy/README.md

 | 4     | Sniper   | Accuracy | extreme precision
 | 5     | Raid     | Grid     | move inside a zone whom coordinates are entered in numbers group at the right
 * Last solo checkbox is for when you have together raid/grid and another mouse mode active, to determine which one is the default one
+* Sniper mouse mode, which require liberty of movement but not erratic while near center, use Sniper Axis, near no threshold and not no threshold, to help stabilizating when little force is exerted or even released

 In this numbers group at the right
 - left ones are for first points, central ones for second point,